Fans 4ONE OK ROCK LogoONE OK ROCK Logounofficial wiki / fan page

 From the creator of Fans4ONEOKROCK's site

 Hi!
 My name is Izabela, and I'm from Poland.
-I have been learning Japanese for almost 10 years now, and, for nearly the same amount of time, I have been ONE OK ROCK's fan.
+I have been learning Japanese for 10 years now, and, for nearly the same amount of time, I have been ONE OK ROCK's fan.
 Their music has been a constant source of inspiration, strength, and emotion in my life—something I know so many fans around the world can relate to.

 I created this site because I love ONE OK ROCK, and I have the ability to bring this project to life.
 Keeping it updated and filled with accurate information is my way of giving back to the band that has given so much to me—and to all of us.